Marilyn CCL. 2 Plus Line

 Closed Toe: 0339B8 | Open Toe: 0340B8

 Treat legs to the ultimate in comfort and style with our sheer and sexy thigh highs.
-Extra firm graduated compression offers therapeutic benefits, boosting circulation and treating symptoms associated with venous disease.
+Extra-firm graduated compression offers therapeutic benefits, boosting circulation and treating symptoms associated with venous disease.
 Comfort stay-up band with beads of silicone ensures they stay put.
-Anti-bacterial sole and Sanitized® hygiene function for all-day freshness.
+The anti-bacterial sole and Sanitized® hygiene function for all-day freshness.
 Open toe style lends comfort and is perfect in case of bunions or diabetes.

 Plus Line is ideal for patients who, due to venous stasis symptoms, often show a particular increase of lower limbs circumference (or swollen complications).

 How to choose your size

 To obtain maximum benefit from the stocking the leg must be correctly measured.
 Technical or specialist assistance is recommended.
 The measurements should be taken preferably in the morning when the legs are less edematous (swollen).

 - Circumference of the ankle (cB), at the narrowest point.
 This is the point of maximum pressure.